 I've shared the calling of several Jane Austen evenings for The Round.
 After one of these, the other caller (a student who was Chairman of The Round at the time) said, “You were right, Colin; I should have listened to you.
 It's very different from calling at The Round, or at a Round Ceilidh.”

-So I suggest you start with a duple minor, but don't start with the duple minor version of “The Merry Meeting” which involves the ones dancing with their own twos and the next twos (because it's been converted from a triple minor).
+So I suggest you start with a duple minor, but don't start with a duple minor version of “The Merry Meeting” which involves the ones dancing with their own twos and the next twos (because it's been converted from a triple minor).
 They will get hopelessly lost.
 Start with something like “Sprigs of Laurel” or “The Spaniard” or “Knole Park”.
 You have to explain everything: set, turn single, etc. Don't rush it, and don't be afraid to get down there with them and demonstrate figures and steps.
 I would certainly demonstrate a skip-change step and get them doing it before starting the explanation of the dance.
 I would demonstrate set and turn single, though I try not to watch some people's attempts at this!
 Walk the dance through at least twice, so that the concept of progression starts to mean something.
 Keep the tone light — they're here to enjoy themselves, not at a lecture — but don't be afraid to correct people provided they can see that you're on their side rather than a school-teacher criticising them.

 Run the dance for a good length, not just the seven times through that most recordings use.
 Give people a chance to relax, feel more confident and actually enjoy their dancing.
 At The Round's Jane Austen evenings the dancers are mainly students — they're quite willing to learn, to leap about and enjoy it, provided you keep things at their level.